-- Via de San Ysidro/Calle Primera (LOS F during the PM peak hour) - Via de San Ysidro/I-5 southbound off-ramp (LOS F during the PM peak hour) - Via de San Ysidro/I-5 northbound ramps (LOS F/F during the AM/PM peak hours) - Via de San Ysidro/East San Ysidro Boulevard (LOS E during the PM peak hour) - East San Ysidro Boulevard/I-805 southbound ramps (LOS E during the PM peak hour) - East San Ysidro Boulevard/I-805 northbound ramps (LOS F during the PM peak hour) - East San Ysidro Boulevard/I-5 southbound ramps/Camiones Way (LOS F during the PM peak hour)
+- Via de San Ysidro/Calle Primera (LOS F during the PM peak hour) - Via de San Ysidro/I-5 southbound off-ramp (LOS F during the PM peak hour) - Via de San Ysidro/I-5 northbound ramps (LOS F/F during the AM/PM peak hours) - Via de San Ysidro/East San Ysidro Boulevard (LOS E during the PM peak hour) - East San Ysidro Boulevard/I-805 southbound ramps (LOS E during the PM peak hour) - East San Ysidro Boulevard/I-805 northbound ramps (LOS F during the PM peak hour) - Camino de la Plaza/I-5 southbound ramps/Camiones Way (LOS F during the PM peak hour)

 With the Six-lane Alternative, these same intersections would continue to operate at LOS E or F. Although the intersections of Via de San Ysidro with Calle Primera and the I-5 southbound off-ramp would operate at LOS F during the PM peak period, implementation of the Six-lane Alternative would not increase delays at these intersections.
 The Via de San Ysidro/I-5 northbound ramps intersection would operate at LOS F during the AM and PM peak periods, but no increase in delay would occur with the Six-lane Alternative.
-For the intersection of Via de San Ysidro/East San Ysidro Boulevard, as well as the intersections of East San Ysidro Boulevard with the I-805 southbound and northbound ramps and I-5 southbound ramps/Camiones Way, there would be minor increases in delay under near-term conditions with the Six-lane Alternative, but none would be substantial.
+Delays at the intersection of Camino de la Plaza/I-5 southbound ramps/ Camiones Way would decrease with the Six-lane Alternative.
+For the intersection of Via de San Ysidro/East San Ysidro Boulevard, as well as the intersections of East San Ysidro Boulevard with the I-805 southbound and northbound ramps, there would be increases in delay under long-term conditions with the Six-lane Alternative, but none would be substantial.
 Accordingly, no adverse traffic impacts to these intersections would result from the Six-lane Alternative under long-term conditions.

-With the addition of traffic associated with the Six-lane Alternative, delays at the following study area intersections would increase considerably, however, resulting in adverse long-term traffic impacts:
+With the addition of traffic associated with the Six-lane Alternative, delays at the following study area intersections would increase considerably during the PM peak hour, resulting in adverse long-term traffic impacts: